MrSharot/book-list/README.md

 # book-list
-Simple booklist adding app using javascript only
+- Simple booklist adding app using javascript only
+- This work mainly lists all the input(book name/ tasks to do) whatever it is given into it.